cjlee112/bjjdb/basics.rst

     the trailing leg momentarily, so you can push it (his knee) over your leg to half guard.

 :transition:
   :from: side_control:A
   :to: mount:A
+  :opportunity:
+    you're able to pin his body and head with your shoulder, leaving your arm free to push his leg out of the way.
+  :video: youtube:0GHlPvMAC8w

   bring knee across his belly while staying tight and heavy on him.  then simply turn your knee and lower leg to his